Are you an expecting first-time mom and overwhelmed by the amount of baby stuff and clothes out there?

 - Should I even be getting clothes before the baby arrives or wait until after the birth?

 So many questions, so many different answers, and again, a confused first-time mom.

 There are so many different guides for baby clothes out there, but the more of them you read, the more you actually “have” to get.

 When I started thinking about the whole baby clothing situation, I decided to rather keep it minimalistic than buying tons of baby clothes and spending way too much money on stuff we probably won’t even be using.

-Today I will share my Baby-Clothing-Shopping-List with you.
-Make sure to read until the end for some helpful tips on how to dress your newborn!
+So today I will share my Baby-Clothing-Shopping-List with you.
+Also, make sure to read until the end to find a few helpful tips on how to dress your newborn baby.

-I got five different One-Piece Outfits for the beginning.
-If I can’t do the laundry, either because I’m busy or just too lazy, I still have enough on hand whenever I have to change our baby.
+I got seven different One-Piece Outfits for the beginning.
+If I can’t do the laundry, either because I’m busy or just too lazy, I still have enough on hand whenever I have to change the baby.

 For any special occasion or when I am feeling like it, I have some cute little shirts to put on my baby.